How to think in English or any other language?

 Of course, when you speak to other people you don’t just tell them about your day.
 Conversations come in many different topics, so you’ll want to practice conversations as well.

-If you’retraveling next week to New York, you can pretend to be in new york city and what places should we visit, restaurants what kind of restaurants, food, Museum If you’re just trying to learn a new list of vocabulary words, you can ask yourself questions about the words.
+If you’re traveling next week to New York, you can pretend to be in New York City and what places we should visit, restaurants, what kind of restaurants, food, museums.
+If you’re just trying to learn a new list of vocabulary words, you can ask yourself questions about the words.

 Any topic is fine!

 If you’re stuck, you can find a huge list of conversation topics on my website.